Peter Strzok sues FBI for firing him over anti-Trump texts

 Strzok, a veteran counterintelligence agent who helped lead FBI investigations into Hillary Clinton’s use of a private email server and ties between the Trump campaign and Russia, was removed from Mueller’s team after the texts with FBI lawyer Lisa Page came to light.
 He was fired from the FBI last August.

-Many of the texts, on FBI cellphones, were bitingly critical of Trump during his 2016 run for office.
+Many of the texts, on FBI cell phones, were bitingly critical of Trump during his 2016 run for office.
 They were found by the Justice Department’s inspector general during its investigation of the FBI’s Clinton email probe.

 The watchdog office criticized both Strzok and Page, with whom he was having an affair, for their judgment in sending the messages but did not find that the Clinton email investigation was compromised by political bias.